The Walt Disney Company: 2020–2026: Bob Chapek's leadership, COVID-19 pandemic, Iger's return, reorganization, and 100th anniversary

 Members of Generation Z were absent from the D23 fan event held in August 2024 in Anaheim, which was dominated by millennials representing all 50 US states and 36 countries.
 Disney chief brand officer Asad Ayaz pushed back against the idea that this was a symptom of a broader trend: "Our fandoms and our fans and different generations show up in different ways".
 Theme park experts noted that the true test of the enduring power of the Disney brand will be whether Generation Z takes Generation Alpha to Disney theme parks.

+In September 2024, Disney announced Adam Smith would succeed Aaron LaBerge as Chief Product and Technology Officer for Disney Entertainment and ESPN.

 In October 2024, Disney announced James P. Gorman would replace Mark Parker as chairman in January 2025.
 It also announced a successor to CEO Bob Iger would be named in early 2026.
+The company's 2024 releases include the Pixar film Inside Out 2, which became the highest grossing animated film of all time with $1.69 billion, the Marvel film Deadpool & Wolverine, which made over $1.3 billion at the box office, the animated film Moana 2, which grossed a little over $1 billion at the box office, and Mufasa: The Lion King, which grossed $723 million at the box office.

 On May 7, 2025, Disney announced its seventh resort, Disneyland Abu Dhabi, planned for Yas Island.
 Similar to Tokyo Disney Resort, it will not be owned or managed by Disney, but instead by Miral Group.

-In September 2025, the American Broadcasting Company (ABC) suspended indefinitely production of the late-night talk show Jimmy Kimmel Live!, sparking widespread backlash from political leaders and commentators, entertainers, entertainment industry unions, constitutional scholars and the public, as well as boycotts against ABC and The Walt Disney Company.
+In September 2025, the American Broadcasting Company (ABC) indefinitely suspended production of the late-night talk show Jimmy Kimmel Live!, sparking widespread backlash from political leaders and commentators, entertainers, entertainment industry unions, constitutional scholars and the public, as well as boycotts against ABC and The Walt Disney Company.
 After a week of suspension since September 17, on September 22 Disney announced that Kimmel's suspension was lifted, and the show resumed broadcasting on September 23.
 Prior to the broadcast, President Donald Trump wrote, on his Truth Social platform, “I think we’re going to test ABC out on this.
 Let’s see how we do.”
 Lawyer Roberta Kaplan, representing shareholders American Federation of Teachers and Reporters Without Borders, stated that major media companies “should not succumb to unconstitutional threats or blackmail” and that a “credible basis to suspect” the board of breaching its fiduciary duty, by prioritizing “improper political and affiliate considerations.”

+On December 11, 2025, Disney agreed to acquire an equity stake in OpenAI for $1 billion.
+Simultaneously, the two companies also signed a three-year agreement to allow users to generate videos using OpenAI's Sora video platform and licensed Disney characters including Mickey Mouse and Cinderella.
+The deal, however, was cancelled on March 24, 2026, when OpenAI announced that its Sora model would be shut down.